transloadit/uppy/website/src/docs/redux.md

 })
 ```

-Keep in mind that Uppy state is not serializable (because we have to keep track of files), so, if you persist your redux state, - you should exclude Uppy state from persistence.
+Keep in mind that Uppy state is not serializable (because we have to keep track of files with data blobs).
+So, if you persist your Redux state, you should exclude Uppy state from persistence.

-If you'd like to persist your Uppy state - look into [@uppy/golden-retriever](https://uppy.io/docs/golden-retriever/), it's a plugin created specifically for saving and restoring Uppy state (including selected files and upload progress).
+If you’d like to persist your Uppy state — please look into [@uppy/golden-retriever](https://uppy.io/docs/golden-retriever/).
+It’s a plugin created specifically for saving and restoring Uppy state, including selected files and upload progress.

 ## Redux Dev Tools